 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Lead can enter the human body through breathing in or swallowing materials contaminated with lead.
-Find out more about the symptoms, diagnosis and treatment of lead poisoning.
+Lead can enter your body if you breathe in or swallow contaminated materials.
+Find out about preventing exposure, symptoms, diagnosis and treatment.

 Food poisoning is caused by bacteria, viruses or toxins in the food we eat.
 Learn how to recognise it, and people at greater risk of serious complications.

 Paracetamol poisoning has increased in Australia – here’s how to take it safely

 Paracetamol is the most commonly used drug in Australia, but it's also the reason for most calls to poisons information hotlines.

 This festive season, don't give your loved ones food poisoning

 With the festive season comes the risk of food poisoning.
 Follow these tips to stay healthy and safe when entertaining at home.